andrewhash/air-traffic-data-mining/README.md

 Questions being explored:
 - What factors best predict high vs. low traffic volume?
-- How have traffic patterns changed over time (including COVID impact)?
+- How have traffic patterns changed over time?
 - Which airlines, terminals, and regions drive the most traffic?

 ## License